pwFoo/Mastodon-OAuth-Documentation/README.md

 /oauth/authorize
 ~~~

-Your app must direct an external or internal web browser with the following urlencoded query parameters:
+Your app must direct an external or internal web browser using the following url-encoded query parameters:

 | Field           | Required?   | Description             |
 |-----------------|-------------|-------------------------|